Ex-Putin advisor: ‘If he cannot be stopped in Ukraine, he will go further’ - NewsBreak

 “The world needs to understand that this should be stopped.
 The sooner the better, because if he cannot be stopped in Ukraine he will go further,” Illarionov warned.

 Illarionov said he is skeptical about a peaceful Russia-Ukraine resolution.
 Thousands of civilians were killed and more than 4 million people have fled the country since the start of the invasion on Feb.
-24.Russia’s pledge to scale back in Ukraine draws skepticism
+24.4 million refugees have now fled Ukraine, UN agency says

 Illarionov is currently an economic expert, but his knowledge of the inner workings of the Kremlin and Putin comes from five years of working directly with the regime.